xDarkicex/slabby/README.md

 ### Contribution Guidelines

-1. **Fork and Branch**: Create feature branches from `main`
+**Fork and Branch**: Create feature branches from `main`

-2. **Code Quality**: Follow Go best practices and pass all linters
+**Code Quality**: Follow Go best practices and pass all linters

-3. **Testing**: Add comprehensive tests for new functionality
+**Testing**: Add comprehensive tests for new functionality

-4. **Documentation**: Update documentation for user-facing changes
+**Documentation**: Update documentation for user-facing changes

-5. **Commit Messages**: Use clear, descriptive commit messages
+**Commit Messages**: Use clear, descriptive commit messages

-6. **Pull Requests**: Provide detailed PR descriptions with context
+**Pull Requests**: Provide detailed PR descriptions with context

 ### Code of Conduct

 We are committed to providing a welcoming and inclusive environment for all contributors.
-Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.
+Please review our Code of Conduct before participating.

-## 📄 License
+## License

 ### Open Source License